-7.1 Update of COVID-19
+7.6 COVID-19 Update

-The Board received an update from Superintendent Sabbah on the ways on which the Santa Cruz County Office of Education has been working in collaboration with the Santa Cruz County Health Services Agency and school districts to prepare for and respond to the COVID-19 crisis in our community.
-The presentation included information about the COE's communication methods, projected impacts of the COVID-19 crisis on future education funding, and how COE is working to ensure all families have access to internet connectivity for distance learning and important public health updates.
-The Board asked a number of clarifying questions of staff.
+Superintendent Sabbah gave a presentation to the Board explaining how the Santa Cruz County Office of Education has been working in collaboration with the Santa Cruz County Health Services agency and school districts to prepare for and respond to the outbreak of COVID-19 in our community.
+The Board received an update on the ways in which the Santa Cruz County Office of Education has been working to respond to the COVID-19 crisis.
+The presentation will also include the anticipated impacts of COVID-19 on funding for California public schools.

+The Board asked a number of clarifying questions.